developersCradle/1h-course-series-with-nana/README.md

 <img src="devOpsInstallingInOldWay.PNG" alt="alt text" width="600"/>

-1. Old way was, develop and ship it to the devOps team, which made configuration and installation.
-This was very error prone.
+1. Old way was, develop and ship it to the DevOps team, which made configuration and installation.
+This was very error-prone.

 <img src="deploymentsBeforeContainers.PNG" alt="alt text" width="600"/>